 - The shock of the impact of the injuries on the victim

 - Fear about the extent of the injury

 For a free legal consultation, call (404) 888-8888

 Calculating Pain and Suffering Damages

 Some aspects of your damage claim may be easier to quantify.
 For example, your property damage is the cost to repair or replace your property.
-Your lost income claim is based on the amount of wages you lost while recovering.
+Your personal injury lawyer will base your lost income claim on the amount of wages you lost while recovering.

 However, other types of damages are more difficult to assign a monetary value.
 What is the worth of your physical pain and suffering?
 If your relationship with your spouse has been affected, how much should the defendant compensate for this change in your life?

 Some insurance companies use a formula to determine pain and suffering damages by using a multiplier with your other damages.
 For example, if you had $100,000 in lost income and medical expenses, an insurance company may determine that pain and suffering should be three times this amount, or $300,000, based on the severity of your injuries and their impact on your life.